awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

    If you choose **S3**, then enter a valid URL to an InSpec profile in an S3 bucket in the **Source Info** field\.

-   For more information about how Systems Manager integrates with GitHub and Amazon S3, see [Running scripts from GitHub and Amazon S3](integration-remote-scripts.md)\.
+   For more information about how Systems Manager integrates with GitHub and Amazon S3, see [Running scripts from GitHub](integration-remote-scripts.md)\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
 If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

-1. In the **Specify schedule** section, use the schedule builder options to create a schedule for when you want the Compliance scan to run\.
+1. In the **Specify schedule** section, use the schedule builder options to create a schedule that specifies when you want the Compliance scan to run\.

 1. \(Optional\) For **Rate control**:
    + For **Concurrency**, specify either a number or a percentage of instances on which to run the command at the same time\.